Infant formula: South Africa

 In South Africa, there is a move towards plain packaging of infant formula under R 991 of the Foodstuffs, Cosmetics and Disinfectants Act; as of 6 December 2013, Regulation 7 (Sale and Promotion) is force, whereas Regulations 2-6 (primarily with respect to labelling) are scheduled to come into force on 6 December 2014.

-One of the key requirements as per Regulation 3.1.A.iii is a conspicuous message stating “[t]his product shall only be used on the advice of a health professional”.
+One of the key requirements as per Regulation 3.1.A.iii is a conspicuous message stating "[t]his product shall only be used on the advice of a health professional".

+Thailand

+In 2017, Thailand banned advertising for infant formula.
+Initially, a ban on advertising for toddler formula was also proposed, but was dropped after the intervention of United States trade officials.

 United Kingdom

-In the United Kingdom, infant formula advertising has been allowed since 1995; advertising for "follow-on formula" is legal, which has been cited as a loophole allowing advertising of similarly packaged formula.
+In the United Kingdom, infant formula advertising has been prohibited since 1995; advertising for "follow-on formula" is legal, which has been cited as a loophole allowing advertising of similarly packaged formula.

 United States

-In the United States, infant formula is both heavily marketed—the country has not adopted the Code, nor is it being systematically implemented by manufacturers for domestic marketing—and even heavily subsidized by the government: at least one third of the American market is supported by the government, with over half of infant formula sold in the country provided through the Special Supplemental Nutrition Program for Women, Infants, and Children (known as WIC).
+In the United States, infant formula is both heavily marketed—the country has not adopted the WHO Code, nor is it being systematically implemented by manufacturers for domestic marketing—and even heavily subsidized by the government: at least one third of the American market is supported by the government, with over half of infant formula sold in the country provided through the Special Supplemental Nutrition Program for Women, Infants, and Children (known as WIC).

 According to surveys, over 70% of large U.S. hospitals dispense infant formula to all infants, a practice opposed by the American Academy of Pediatrics and in violation of the Code.
 The Gerber Products Company began marketing its brand of infant formula directly to the public in October 1989, while the Carnation Company began marketing Good Start infant formula directly to the public in January 1991.

 Infant formula costs are a significant fraction of the WIC program costs: 21% post-rebate and 46% pre-rebate.
 Formula manufacturers are granted a WIC monopoly in individual states.
 Meanwhile, breastfeeding rates are substantially lower for WIC recipients; this is partly attributed to formula being free of charge to mothers in the WIC program, who are of lower socio-economic status.
 Violations of federal policy have also been found in terms of infant formula company advertising using the WIC trademark, to reach both WIC and non-WIC participants.
 In recent years WIC has been expanding its breastfeeding promotion strategies, including providing subsidies for clients who use milk banks.